ipatch/homebrew-us-05/freecad/README.md

 ---

-‚úÖ **Solved** Both the homebrew-freecad tap and the homebrew-core version of pyside can not be installed at the same time or else the **Draft** and or **Arch** workbench will not load as described below.
+**Solved** Both the homebrew-freecad tap and the homebrew-core version of pyside can not be installed at the same time or else the **Draft** and or **Arch** workbench will not load as described below.
 The work around is make sure the version of pyside provided by homebrew-core is not installed.

 recently i've run into the below [**issue**][myfcgist.issue.pyside] when launching freecad where i **can not** use / switch to a workbench such as the _draft workbench_.
 The output seems to be related to **pyside**, and note there are multiple brew packages related to **pyside**, there's an official **pyside** pkg, and then the official freecad brew tap has two other pyside pkgs that freecad depends on.
 It appears the _shiboken2_ directly relates to the **pyside** pkg as well, FWIW.